Agenda

 4:30 - 5:30

-Discussion | The future of information production at the ear of AI and distrust
+Panel | The future of information production at the era of AI and distrust

-Laura Manley : Executive Director of the Shorenstein Center on Media, Politics and Public Policy at Harvard Kennedy School
+Laura Manley : Executive Director of the Shorenstein Center on Media, Politics and Public Policy at the Harvard Kennedy School

-Brian Friedberg : Senior Researcher at the Shorenstein Center on Media, Politics and Public Policy & PhD Candidate at Harvard University
+Brian Friedberg : Senior Researcher at the Shorenstein Center on Media, Politics and Public Policy & PhD candidate at Harvard University

 Exploring the potential of blockchain to renew civic trust